TheCat-In-TheClouds/MAGD271/Assignments/assignment_05_FlappyClone/README.md

 ### Philosophy

 The previous two assignments reviewed static composition.
 This assignment emphasizes dynamic composition in an interactive environment.

 * From the artistic perspective, this assignment encourages:

     * Implementing the [12 Principles of Animation](https://vimeo.com/93206523).

     * Developing a pipeline between external image editing software and Processing.

 * From the project management perspective, this assignment encourages:

     * __Assessing the appropriate scope of an idea in relation to the student's skillset and to the time allotted.__

     * Organization of digital files.

-* From the scripting perspecitve this assignment demonstrates:
+* From the scripting perspective this assignment demonstrates:

     * A [generic state machine class](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/StateMachine.pde#L3) which could control transitions between either game states or animations, depending on the data type.

     * Working with collections, [lists of PImages for animations](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/Animation.pde#L74-L82) and [dictionaries (hash maps) of States](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/StateMachine.pde#L9).

     * A [timer](https://github.com/behreajj/MAGD271/blob/5e087331dc45942de4bdc5043edefebe804276d8/Assignments/assignment_05_FlappyClone/Timer.pde#L1) which starts upon entering a state and records the elapsed time.

 ### Directions